The Environmental Initiative Awards aims to catalyze collaborative approaches and partnerships that create holistic environmental solutions by:

 - Individuals nominated for the Courageous Innovator award must be under the age of 30.

 - Individuals nominated for the Critical Collaborator award may be any age.

 - Only the information submitted via the nomination form will be used to evaluate individual award nominations.
 No supporting material (photos, videos, etc.) will be shared with judges.

-- Degree of project innovation, uniqueness, and groundbreaking action.
+- Degree of project innovation, uniqueness and groundbreaking action;

 Starting in 2017, Environmental Initiative began recognizing two individuals who have been influential and effective environmental leaders.
 Environmental Initiative staff will review nominations and select winners for the Courageous Innovator and Critical Collaborator awards based on the following criteria:

 - Ability of nominee to collaborate and solve problems across difference;

 - Degree of nominee’s positive impact on our environment, economy and community;